solayer-labs/docs/informational/how-to-use/use-ledger.md

 4. Click "Connect Hardware Wallet"&#x20;

     <figure><img src="../../.gitbook/assets/image (9) (2).png" alt="" width="179"><figcaption></figcaption></figure>
-5. Complete the process of connecting wallet with Phantom
+5. Complete the process of connecting the wallet with the Phantom

 <figure><img src="../../.gitbook/assets/image (10) (2).png" alt="" width="188"><figcaption></figcaption></figure>

-6. Please make sure to enable blind signing, as the smart contract transactions cannot be displayed on Ledger.
-Therefore for third party integrations, you will only be able to sign the transaction if blind signing is on.
+6. Please make sure to enable blind signing, as the smart contract transactions cannot be displayed on the Ledger.
+Therefore for third-party integrations, you will only be able to sign the transaction if blind signing is on.
 [Please DYOR before doing so as well](https://www.ledger.com/academy/enable-blind-signing-why-when-and-how-to-stay-safe).&#x20;
 7. You may see "unrecognized" as Ledger cannot read smart contract details, therefore Ledger will automatically display as "unrecognized"&#x20;
 8. Direct back to app.solayer.org and make sure to click on “I am using Ledger with Phantom”

 <figure><img src="../../.gitbook/assets/image (20).png" alt=""><figcaption></figcaption></figure>

-9. Click on Phantom tab
+9. Click on the Phantom tab
 10. Confirm the transaction ([For ledger, message signature is not supported.
 The network fee you see here will not be broadcasted](https://spl.solana.com/memo))

 <figure><img src="../../.gitbook/assets/image (21).png" alt=""><figcaption></figcaption></figure>